-Through the LiveSmart wellness program, NYU will offer four free health screenings to faculty and employees in spring 2016:
+Through the LiveSmart wellness program, NYU will offer four five free health screenings to faculty and employees in spring 2016:

 A note about the fall and spring health screenings at NYU: All screenings and measurements are conducted privately, and results released only to you.
 A faculty or employee NYU ID is required to participate.
 For best results, consult and follow the below guidelines for these current and future on-campus screenings (dates TBD):